Gertkeno/Gertkeno.github.io/project/adf/10_overview.md

 The Airlock Dialogue System
 ===========================

-AIRLOCK uses dialogue with branching paths, variables in and out of dialogue, conditional statements, and cosmetic information about said dialogue.
+TITLE TBD uses dialogue with branching paths, variables in and out of dialogue, conditional statements, and cosmetic information about said dialogue.
 As we were using Unreal Engine 4 we could've done dialogue in blueprints.
 However, blueprint is a general purpose scripting language, it couldn't make